 With regard to the issue of direct environmental impacts, the Bank continued to participate in the working group of the Italian Banking Association (ABI) on Green Banking, which provides an insight into the processes relating to energy and environmental management in the Bank according to the main international standards.
 The main focus of attention in 2023 was the in-depth discussion and examination of energy audits with ENEA with the four-year obligation to perform said audits in accordance with Legislative Decree 102/2014 coming round in 2023.
 The reporting of direct environmental impacts based on the GRI Standards also continued with the related annual survey (year 2022) and the updating of the ABI Lab guidelines on the application of the GRI standards in banks with the 2023 factors.
-The working group also began to draw up a document that "bridges" the current standards and the new ESRS Sector-Agnostic environmental reporting standards.
+The working group also began to draw up a document that "bridges" the current standards and the new ESRS Sector-Agnostic environmental reporting standards with the aim of drafting new banking sector guidelines in 2024 that incorporate the new European standards.
 Finally, in-depth studies began on the issues of self-production from renewable energy sources, participation in energy communities and carbon offsetting instruments.
 In regard to the latter, a project aimed at defining a methodological approach to offsetting CO2 emissions in the banking sector will be launched in 2024.